Interstate Family Law Jurisdiction Attorney Series Part I

-This article is the first installment in a series of articles written by Virginia C. Cornwell, an Ohio State Bar Association Certified Family Relations Specialist regarding intestate custody jurisdiction and the Uniform Child Custody Jurisdiction and Enforcement Act, which has been adopted as law in the state of Ohio and the majority of U.S. states.
+This article is the first installment in a series of articles written by Virginia C. Cornwell, an Ohio Child Custody Jurisdiction Attorney and an Ohio State Bar Association Certified Family Relations Specialist.
+This article pertains to intestate custody jurisdiction and the Uniform Child Custody Jurisdiction and Enforcement Act, which has been adopted as law in the state of Ohio and the majority of U.S. states.

 THE UCCJEA and Ohio Law –